ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Collections MUST include a changelog.
 You can choose one of the following options:

 #.
-Use `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_: to give a consistent feel for changelogs across collections included in the ``ansible`` package we **recommend** you use this tool to maintain and generate your changelog.
+Use `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_: to give a consistent feel for changelogs across collections included in the ``ansible`` package.
+This is the **recommended** tool to maintain and generate your changelog.
 #.
 Provide ``changelogs/changelog.yaml`` in the `correct format <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md>`_.
 (You can use ``antsibull-lint changelog-yaml /path/to/changelog.yaml`` to validate the format.)
 #.
 Provide a link to the changelog file (self-hosted) (not recommended).